Copyright November 8, 2017

 “Trust” is a Bible relationship that is recognized, not created, by man’s law.
 See Endnote 1.
 Many historic churches have honored this Bible relationship so as to keep their churches free from entanglement with civil government.
 See Endnote 2.
 Many American churches are presently declaring this trust relationship.
 See Endnote 3.

 Recently, at an Unregistered Baptist Fellowship Conference, a gentleman said to me something others have commented on over the years, “We use the term steward because Biblical law is over man’s law.”
-His statement raises the question: “Why not use the term ‘steward’ instead of ‘trust’ in describing the ‘trust’ relationship with property?”
+His statement raises the question: “Why not use the term ‘steward’ instead of ‘trustee’ in describing the ‘trust’ relationship with property?”
 This article will look at Bible teaching for the answer and address some collateral matters: the meanings of the words “steward,” “trust,” “trustee,” “beneficiary,” “trust estate;” the eternal and temporal applications of the relationship; just versus unjust stewardship according to God; and the consequences of just and unjust application of the relationship.

 Both “steward” and “trust” are Bible terms.
 “Steward” refers to the person to whom someone commits the care and management of his goods for his benefit.
 The term “trust” refers to the relationship created.
 The term “trustee,” a derivative of the word “trust,” is the equivalent of the term “steward.”